jgaryi/E115_BirdWatchingApp/README.md

 **Project:**
 This project aims to develop an AI-powered bird identification and knowledge application using as case study the the Yanachaga Chemillen National Park in Peru.
 The app will offer two primary methods for bird recognition: (1) users can upload a sound file for automatic identification, driven by an acoustic AI model, or (2) manually search for a bird by its scientific name. <br><br>
-Upon successful identification, the app will present comprehensive information about the bird, including its geographic location within the national park and key species characteristics.
+Upon successful identification, the app will present comprehensive information about the bird, including its geographic location within the national park, key species characteristics, and a corresponding image for visual reference.
 The integrated map will also display the bird's current habitat conditions, highlighting changes such as deforestation through a remote sensing model. <br><br>
 Additionally, a built-in chatbot will enable users to ask bird-related questions, providing expert answers powered by a LLM Retrieval-Augmented Generation (LLM-RAG) model.
 <br><br>